Inui-senpai/DDLCModTemplate2.0/README.md

 The **new** Python 3 DDLC Mod Template is a mod template made by Azariel Del Carmen (bronya_rand) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 8.

-> Additionaly [here](./CREDITS.md) are all the contributors that contributed to the mod template.
+> [!NOTE]

-> For Ren'Py 6-7 support, see the [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch.
+> For Ren'Py 6-7 support, see the [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.

 ### Disclaimers